-You then have a little bit of time to shower again, drown your hair in conditioner, use the special ear cleaner, face wipes and all that.
-They do ask to not take forever in the shower, as for hygiene reasons the surface of the tank needs to be manually cleaned before the next guest arrives.
-As for the water, that gets filtered 4 TIMES before being used for the next person (it’s no different to going in a swimming pool if you think about it).
+You then have a little bit of time to shower again.
+Drown your hair in conditioner, use the special ear cleaner, face wipes and all that.
+They do ask to not take forever in the shower.
+For hygiene reasons the surface of the tank needs to be manually cleaned before the next guest arrives.
+As for the water, it gets filtered 4 TIMES before being used for the next person.
+(It’s no different to going in a swimming pool if you think about it).

 Although you are expected to leave the room with the floatation tank, at Float and Fly Wellness Studio, they have a peaceful area where you are welcome to hang out for as long as you want.
-There’s a day bed where you are free to journal (there’s a notebook/guestbook that you are free to share your thoughts in) and there’s an area with hair products, hair dryers, spray deodorant, that you can use too, so you don’t leave looking like a drowned rat.
+There’s a day bed where you are free to journal (with a notebook/guestbook that you are free to share your thoughts in).
+Plus there’s an area with hair products, hair dryers and spray deodorant.
+You can use too, so you don’t leave looking like a drowned rat.
 I was also offered a cup of tea!

 When you leave, you chuck your used slippers in the ‘dirty’ basket on the way out and are then good to go!